ralovely/simple_hashtag/README.md

 ## Gotchas
 ### Association Query
 The association between a Hashtag and your models is a polymorphic many-to-many.
-When querying the polymorphic association from the other side (tag.hashtaggables), we perform a DB query for each hashtaggable, resulting in an n+1 query.

 The object returned by the query is an array, not an Arel query, so you can't chain (i.e.: to specify the order), and should do it by hand: